timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg_2D/intercept.md

         description: >-
           The statistical aggregate produced by a `stats_agg` call
     returns:
-      - column: slope
+      - column: intercept
         type: DOUBLE PRECISION
         description: >-
-          The slope of the least-squares fit line
+          The y intercept of the least-squares fit line
   examples:
     - description: >-
-        Calculate the slope from independent variable `y` and dependent variable `x` for each 15-minute time bucket.
+        Calculate the y intercept from independent variable `y` and dependent variable `x` for each 15-minute time bucket.
       command:
         language: sql